alexrudall/awesome-ruby-places/README.md

 - [37signals](https://37signals.com) - Creators of Basecamp, HEY, Campfire and Writebook

+## Reading Tools

+- [StoryGraph](https://www.thestorygraph.com/) - Track your reading and choose your next book based on your mood and favourite topics and themes.

 ## Rental Property

 - [AirBnB](https://airbnb.com/) - Homestays and experiences in various countries and regions.